ivo-hr/agar-sdl/README.md

 # agar-sdl
-An agar.io clone made in SDL to be run on linux, on a TCP client-server network structure.
+An WIP agar.io clone made in SDL to be run on linux, on a TCP client-server network structure.

 ## Installation guide (test)
 1. Clone the repo